-The curriculum for the Bachelor of Science in Computer Science (BSCS) degree is designed to give a student a state of the art education in both the theory and practice of Computer Science.
+In support of the university's mission, the Bachelor of Science in Computer Science (BSCS) program emphasizes the design and use of computer technology to develop information-processing systems.
+The program provides students with broad range of computer knowledge and practical skills required in most of business and industry areas today.
+The curriculum for the BSCS degree is designed to give a student a state-of-the-art education in both the theory and practice of Computer Science.
 Upper-level courses involve students in team projects that emphasize industrial applications and best practices.

-10.3.1 BSCS Program Outcomes
+10.3.2 BSCS Program Outcomes